gpustack/llama-box/README.md

          --host HOST              IP address to listen, or bind to an UNIX socket if the address ends with .sock (default: 127.0.0.1)
-         --port PORT              Port to listen (default: 8080) -to    --timeout N              Server read/write timeout in seconds (default: 600) --threads-http N         Number of threads used to process HTTP requests (default: -1) --conn-idle N            Server connection idle in seconds (default: 60) --conn-keepalive N       Server connection keep-alive in seconds (default: 15) -m,    --model FILE             Model path (default: models/7B/ggml-model-f16.gguf)
+         --port PORT              Port to listen (default: 8080) -to    --timeout N              Server read/write timeout in seconds (default: 600) --threads-http N         Number of threads used to process HTTP requests (default: -1, maximum: 64) --conn-idle N            Server connection idle in seconds (default: 60) --conn-keepalive N       Server connection keep-alive in seconds (default: 15) -m,    --model FILE             Model path (default: models/7B/ggml-model-f16.gguf)